Annemijn-r/Research-Rheumatoid-arthritis/README.md

 Key genes like **TNF, CD40/CD40LG, IL6,** and **HLA-DRB1**  are central to inflammation and RA pathogenesis.
 Additionally, the downregulation of **GDNF** and **NGFR** highlights a potential neurogenic component of RA, suggesting involvement of the nervous system in disease progression.

-Due to the limited sample size and demographic variation, further research with a larger and more varied study population is needed to confirm these findings and ensure their reliability.
+Due to the limited sample size, the presence of only female participants, and a significantly lower average age in the control group, further research with a larger and more varied study population is needed to confirm these findings and ensure their reliability.